vivin/gradle-semantic-build-versioning/README.md

 ## `autobump`

 This task will bump a version-component or promote a pre-release version to a release version based on the latest tag and the contents of the latest commit-message.
-This task supports additional-configuration (see `autobump` under **Options**).
+This task supports additional-configuration (see **Automatic bumping based on commit messages**).

 ## `release`

-This task specifies that the build is a release build, which means that a snapshot suffix is not attached to the version (see `snapshotSuffix` under **Options**).
+This task specifies that the build is a release build, which means that a snapshot suffix is not attached to the version (see `snapshotSuffix` under **General options**).
 Some gradle plugins provide a `release` task of their own; in this situation, the build-version plugin will not add its own release task, but the overall impact on the version is the same: the snapshot suffix will not be attached. **You cannot release a build if there are uncommitted changes**.

 ## `tag`

-This task with create a tag corresponding to the current version (with an optional prefix; see `tagPrefix` under **Options**) *and* push all tags.
+This task with create a tag corresponding to the current version (with an optional prefix; see `tagPrefix` under **General options**) *and* push all tags.
 It is recommended to use this tag along with the `release` task when creating a release. **You cannot tag a snapshot release; use pre-release identifiers instead**.

 ## `printVersion`

 Prints out the new version.

-# Options
+# Options and use-cases

 The plugin has a few configuration options that you can use to fine-tune its behavior, or to provide additional options for certain tasks.